proj4spes/kube-smilodon-terraform/README.md

 ### Components

-Like many great tools, _tack_ has started out as a collection of scripts, makefiles and other tools.
-As _tack_ matures and patterns crystalize it will evolve to a Terraform plugin and perhaps a Go-based cli tool for 'init-ing' new cluster configurations.
+Like many great tools, _Kst_ has started out as a collection of scripts, makefiles and other tools.
+As _Kst__ matures and patterns crystalize it will evolve to a Terraform plugin and perhaps a Go-based cli tool for 'init-ing' new cluster configurations.
 The tooling will compose Terraform modules into a solution based on user preferences - think `npm init` or better yet [yeoman](http://yeoman.io/).

 #### TLS Certificates